whatisnuclear/website/economics.md

 ---
 layout: default
 title: Economics of nuclear power
-description: Learn what it is about nuclear reactors that causes them to generally cost a lot.
+description: Why are nuclear reactors expensive?
+Complexities due to radiation hazards are the crux.
+Learn what it is about nuclear reactors that causes them to generally cost a lot, and what can be done to reduce the cost
 author: Nick Touran
 toc: true
+image: /img/ops-shielding.jpg
-date: 2020-01-27
+date: 2020-01-26
 ---
 <div class="row">
 <div class="col-md-8" markdown="1">